sid-kas/MachineLearningPython/README.md

-# Deep learning with python
+# Machine learning with python
 Hey there!
 - I'll be posting all my work related to new algorithms I have learnt related to neural networks.
 - The codes here are build from scratch i.e. only using numpy unless mentioned otherwise